What is LEAD?

 - Use the LEAD Institute as a launchpad to create a self-sustaining community of practice to support their on-going professional development around work related to antiracist leadership.

 We are seeking nominations for the first cohort to begin in April 2021.
-The program consists of eight weekly two-hour sessions held virtually in synchronous format.
+The program consists of eight weekly 90-minute sessions held virtually in synchronous format.
 Participants must commit to completing the full program.
 Nominations must be made by a supervisor or colleague.
 The deadline for nominations is January 29, 2021.

 UW Tacoma Visting Scholar